After having bought several stocks already, Dr. Stern questions whether he's diversified enough.

 Can diversification be that simple?
 Yes, it can, especially if you want to buy and hold stocks for the long term.
 For long-term investors, the mathematical models of the investment bankers are irrelevant because they can never predict the future correlations for a long investment period.

 And what about Warren Buffet who buys only a few stocks?
 Well, Buffet plays in a different league.
 If you are prepared to spend as much time investing as Buffet, go for a small selection of stocks.
-If you are like me and don’t want to spend more than an hour or so deciding what stock to buy, then diversify - anything else will prove too risky.
+If you are like Dr. Stern and don’t want to spend more than an hour or so deciding what stock to buy, then diversify - anything else will prove too risky.